vestincloud/LizardPwlcm/Readme_for_test_LizardPwlcm.md

-This project is mainly used to test the randonmess of LizardPwlcm with TestU01 under testingRNG project, which is released by Daniel Lemire(2018), URL https://github.com/lemire/testingRNG.
+This project is mainly used to test the randonmess of LIZARD-PWLCM with TestU01 under testingRNG project, which is released by Daniel Lemire(2018) at https://github.com/lemire/testingRNG.

 In the directory of testu01, the program could be simply compiled as: